Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 The :mod:`~qiskit.opflow` module was originally introduced as a layer between circuits and algorithms, a series of building blocks for quantum algorithms research and development.

-The recent introduction of the :mod:`~qiskit.primitives` provided a new interface for interacting with backends that disrupted the "opflow way of doing things".
+The recent release of the :mod:`~qiskit.primitives` introduced a new interface for interacting with backends.
 Now, instead of preparing a circuit to execute with a ``backend.run()`` type of method, the algorithms can leverage the :class:`~Sampler` and :class:`~Estimator` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
-This workflow simplifies considerably the pre-processing and post-processing steps that previously relied on opflow.
-For example, the :class:`~Estimator` primitive returns expectation values from a series of circuit-observable pairs, superseding most of the functionality of the :mod:`~qiskit.opflow.expectations` submodule.
-Without the need for building opflow expectations, most of the components in ``operators`` also became redundant, as they commonly wrapped elements from :mod:`~qiskit.quantum_info`.

-Higher-level opflow sub-modules, such as the :mod:`~qiskit.opflow.gradients` sub-module, were refactored to take full advantage of the primitives interface.
-They can now be accessed as part of the :mod:`~qiskit.algorithms` module, together with other primitive-based subroutines.
-Similarly, the :mod:`~qiskit.opflow.evolutions` sub-module got refactored, and now can be easily integrated into a primitives-based workflow (as seen in the new :mod:`~qiskit.algorithms.time_evolvers` algorithms).

-All of these reasons have encouraged us to move away from opflow, and find new paths of developing algorithms based on the :mod:`~qiskit.primitives` interface and the :mod:`~qiskit.quantum_info` module, which is a powerful tool for representing and manipulating quantum operators.
+This workflow simplifies considerably the pre-processing and post-processing steps that previously relied on opflow; encouraging us to move away from opflow, and find new paths of developing algorithms based on the :mod:`~qiskit.primitives` interface and the :mod:`~qiskit.quantum_info` module.

 This guide traverses the opflow submodules and provides either a direct alternative (i.e. using :mod:`~qiskit.quantum_info`), or an explanation of how to replace their functionality in algorithms.